Cranberry Cheesecake

 It’s pretty much a blank slate, which makes it perfect when the holidays roll around.
 We use it as the base for our pecan pie cheesecake and this cranberry cheesecake.

 Like all oven-baked cheesecakes, it takes time to bake, cool (then cool some more), and chill in the fridge.
-Even though it takes several hours to prepare, itt is worth the effort.
+Even though it takes several hours to prepare, it is worth the effort.
+If you don’t have time to make a classic cheesecake, give these gingerbread cheesecake bars a try!

 This cheesecake has the perfect amount of sweetness with a touch of tartness from the cranberry filling.
 Don’t forget about the graham cracker crust!